Utah Insurance Licensing

 Get Your Utah Insurance License Online

-Utah does not require prelicensing education and offers a 3-year license renewal cycle, one of the longer windows available.
+Utah does not require prelicensing education.
+Utah producer licenses renew every 2 years on the last day of the licensee's birth month.
 The Salt Lake City and Provo-Orem metros have seen explosive population growth and serve as growing financial services hubs, with several major tech companies relocating to the Silicon Slopes area creating high demand for group benefits and individual health insurance specialists.
 Utah's large young population and high birth rate create strong demand for life insurance products.

 State-Approved